api2cart/ruby-sdk/docs/ProductApi.md

 api_instance = OpenapiClient::ProductApi.new
 product_id = '10' # String | Retrieves products' variants specified by product id
 opts = {
+  category_id: '6', # String | Counts products’ variants specified by category id
+  store_id: '1', # String | Retrieves variants specified by store id
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
-  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
+  modified_to: '2100-08-29 13:45:52' # String | Retrieve entities to their modification date
-  category_id: '6', # String | Counts products’ variants specified by category id
-  store_id: '1' # String | Retrieves variants specified by store id
 }

 begin